Cook for Your Life!: Implementing Dietary Change Among Hispanic Breast Cancer Survivors

 Participants receiving written dietary recommendations for breast cancer survivors (control arm)

-Standard of care: one on one meetings with study staff to receive compiled written information on dietary recommendations for breast cancer survivors produced by the NYC-based not-for-profit, God's Love We Deliver
+Standard of care: one on one meetings with study staff to receive compiled written information on dietary recommendations for breast cancer survivors produced by the New York City (NYC)-based not-for-profit, God's Love We Deliver

 Experimental: Arm B